coder/coder/docs/admin/architectures/validated-arch.md

 It is likely your enterprise deploys Kubernetes clusters with various networking restrictions.
 With this in mind, Coder requires the following connectivity:

-- Egress from workspace pods to the Coder control plane pods
+- Egress from workspace compute to the Coder control plane pods
 - Egress from control plane pods to your PostgreSQL database
 - Egress from control plane pods to your version control and artifact repositories
 - Ingress from user endpoints to the control plane Load Balancer or Ingress controller

 We recommend configuring your network policies in accordance with the above.
 Note that Coder workspaces do not require any ports to be open.